gabriellehenning/my_first_java_case/README.md

 It was my first case, my first code, my first project, including all the programming languages.

+OBS.: the case is not fully running (it was, but then it is not anymore), howver, I decided to share to show my logic and idea, so be aware.

 I did enjoy doing all the steps of it and I don't know why I didn't practice before.
 I learnt a lot while programming and doing a lot or research.